saassenza/MADna/LAMMPS/README.md

 # MADna-LAMMPS
-LAMMPS implementation of MADna, a coarse-grained model for sequence-dependent elasticity and conformation of DNA.
-In order to run MADna within LAMMPS, the latter has to be built with the packages EXTRA-MOLECULE and EXTRA-PAIR.
+LAMMPS implementation of MADna, a coarse-grained model for sequence-dependent elasticity and conformation of DNA. **In order to run MADna within LAMMPS, the latter has to be built with the packages EXTRA-MOLECULE and EXTRA-PAIR**.
 Morover, for application of torque according to the scripts provided in the folder "additional" (see below), also the package EXTRA-FIX is needed.
+The code has been tested for the version 29 Sep 2021.

 There are two folders, for which more details are provided below:
 - **Initialization**: This folder contains all the scripts needed to create the topology and initial configuration of a double-stranded DNA molecule from its sequence